whaakman/scene-description-example/README.md

 # Image Captioning Script

-This script generates dense captions for an image using Azure Cognitive Services and processes the scene description based on the generated captions.
+This script generates dense captions for an image using Azure Open AI Service' Computer Vision and Language APIs and processes the scene description based on the generated captions.
+For managing the prompts to the language (chat) service we use Prompty.

 ## Prerequisites